Bob Willis: Surrey to Warwickshire

 There was something tantalising about seeing Willis and Snow in tandem for Warwickshire."

 — – Wisden on a potent late Warwickshire bowling duo.

 Willis returned in early 1971 to help Surrey win the County Championship title that year.
 However, friction was developing between him and the club.
 During the season Willis took 31 Championship wickets at 28.83, but did not accept the contract offered to him by the club.
 Though the county was reluctant to lose him, Willis sought another club.
 He took two wickets in his final match for Surrey against Hampshire on 11 September 1971.
 After turning down Leicestershire and Lancashire he signed for Warwickshire, with whom he had immediate success, with 25 wickets at 29.28, including one five-wicket haul (taking five wickets in one innings).
 Willis, who under rules then applying, was unable to play for his new county before July, helped Warwickshire win the 1972 Championship, thus achieving the unusual feat of winning the Championship in consecutive years with two different counties.
 In his final match of the season, he took 8/44 to demolish Derbyshire.
 His new team won nine of their 20 matches, drew 11 and lost none.
 He was not selected for the 1972 Ashes series in England, and travelled to South Africa as part of Derrick Robins' invitation XI in January.
 On the tour Willis took 13 wickets from the six matches.

 Willis spent part of the 1973 season injured with one of what would become several recurring complaints.
 He nevertheless managed 43 wickets in the Championship at 18.95, though his injury barred him from all but one Test against the West Indies cricket team.
 The West Indies amassed 652–8 declared.
 Willis took four wickets for 118 runs – career-best Test figures for him unil then – and was the last batsman standing as Vanburn Holder and Keith Boyce routed England for 233 and 193.
-He then made his ODI debut with two games against the touring side in September, taking 2/29 and scoring five not out as England took a one-wicket victory in the West Indies' first ever ODI match.
+He then made his ODI debut with two games against the touring team in September, taking 2/29 and scoring five not out as England took a one-wicket victory in the West Indies' first ever ODI match.
 He went wicketless and conceded 5.5 runs per over in the second, which the West Indies won by eight wickets.